Planning has progressed for future upgrades of Donnybrook Road between Mickleham Road, Mickleham and Epping Road, Woodstock.

 Planning

-Initial planning work was completed in late 2025 and included traffic modelling, engineering designs, construction assessments, economic modelling, and environmental investigations.
-This built on work previously undertaken by Transport Victoria.
+Initial planning work was completed in late 2025 and included traffic modelling, engineering designs, community engagement, construction assessments, economic modelling, and environmental investigations.
+Our planning work built on work previously undertaken by Transport Victoria.

 This work gave us a complete picture of the area, allowed us to understand environmental and social impacts, develop project options, and determine costs of different options to help inform government decisions on funding for future upgrades.